-One evening a month, the women of City Chapel gather together for an informal time of fellowship and prayer.
-These evenings are held on the third Friday of every month, from 7:00 - 9:00 p.m. at the Chapel, and all women are welcome.
-Participants are encouraged to keep a journal throughout the month so that when we gather, we can share what the Lord has been doing in our lives, how we have seen prayers answered, and what our ongoing prayer requests are.
+One evening every other month, the women of City Chapel gather together for an informal time of fellowship and prayer.
+These evenings are held on the third Saturday of alternating months, from 7:00 - 9:00 p.m. at the Nielsens' house, and all women are welcome.
 We would love to see you there!

 City Chapel Mommy Play Date